steux/happybird/README.md

 You can run freely this game on Harmony cart or PlusCart, and most likely on any cart able to run F6 bankswitching scheme carts.

-This ROM doesn't work directly with the Stella emulator, due to false autodetection of paddle inputs.
-Run stella with :
-`stella -lc Joystick happybird.bin`

-# TODO

-- [ ] add AtariVox sounds when I'll have received mine...
-This will be the "Deluxe" version